govdata/APyMongo/README.md

 via the [tornado web server](www.tornadoweb.org), but it can be used wherever one wants to drive multiple efficient highthrouput read-write connections to a MongoDB instance.

-APyMongo tries to stick as closely as possible to PyMongo, both in terms of codbase and API.
+APyMongo tries to stick as closely as possible to PyMongo, both in terms of codebase and API.

 APyMongo was developed by the [GovData Project](http://web.mit.edu/govdata), which is sponsored by the [Institute for Quantitative Social Science at Harvard](http://iq.harvard.edu).